project-chip/connectedhomeip/docs/silabs/unify/matter-bridge/readme_user.md

     Specify the network interface on which the Matter Fabric runs.
 In a regular RPi4 setup it would be `wlan0` for WiFi and `eth0` for ethernet.
-Specify this with the '`--interface`' argument, as such:
+Specify this with the '`--umb.interface`' argument, as such:

     ```bash
-    ./unify-matter-bridge --interface eth0
+    ./unify-matter-bridge --umb.interface eth0
     ```

 -   #### Key-Value store (KVS)